Sustainability in the Curriculum

 Quick Qualify Workshops

-These brief workshops are designed to guide rather modest language revisions in course documents so that they more accurately reflect the way that the courses have already incorporated sustainability.
-This will not only communicate to students the role of sustainability in the courses but also allow each to contribute to Cal Poly's overall status on the AASHE ratings.
+These workshops are interdisciplinary and intermediate to help you review and update your syllabus so that it qualifies for inclusion in the SUSCAT.
+They are designed to guide language revisions in course documents to more accurately reflect how the courses have already incorporated sustainability.
+This will communicate to students the role of sustainability in the courses and allow each to contribute to Cal Poly's overall status on the AASHE ratings.